Myanmar coup: What's in store for democracy in Southeast Asia? | DW | 09.02.2021

 The pandemic has also led to a "worrying deterioration in civil-military balance in Indonesia, increasing human rights abuses in the Philippines, a further crackdown on opposition voices in Cambodia, and helped turn Thailand into a powder keg with the faux-democratic leadership facing off against a broad-based protest movement," Poling said.

-William Case, professor and head of the School of Politics, History and International Relations at the University of Nottingham Malaysia Campus, said the "setbacks are probably most disappointing in those Southeast Asian countries where [democracy] had appeared to make most progress, i.e., Indonesia and the Philippines," places where democracy has been undermined by "sociopolitical intolerance and hideous human rights violations."
+William Case, professor and head of the School of Politics, History and International Relations at the University of Nottingham Malaysia Campus, said the setbacks are "probably most disappointing" in countries like Indonesia and the Philippines where democracy had appeared to make most progress, but has been undermined by "sociopolitical intolerance and hideous human rights violations."

 The recent chaos in the presidential handover of power in the one of the world's leading democracies, the United States, is a clear demonstration of how vulnerable democracy can be to authoritarian tendencies, not just in Southeast Asia.